 Summer is right around the corner, and that means sandal season, which also means it's prime pedicure season.
 You probably have your go-to colors already, but why not branch out a bit this year?
 After more than a year of being in sweats and probably wearing no shoes at all, it might be time to shake things up.
 A lot of us will be able to go outside and catch up with people we haven't seen in a while this summer (in the safest way possible, of course), so this might be the perfect opportunity to treat yourself to a pedicure and try something new.

-And in case you're in need of some inspiration, check out the colors that are on our radar for the season below.
+And in case you're in need of some inspiration, check out the pedicure colors for summer that are on our radar below.

 Red is a year-round kind of color, but there's just something about a bright, hot red polish in the summer.
 It's daring, spicy, and statement-making.
 Talk about some oomph!